HoT-PlaStiC/Disciples-Sacred-Lands-Dbi-codec-decoder-encoder/README.txt

 	type: python fd_portrait_codec_v2_10.py encode CFDW0048.png UNIT.DBI IMGGRAB.BIN

-	(you can write your custom images here (CFDW0048.png is a sample image) Images should be 55x67 or 115x67 scaled)
+	(you can write your custom images here (CFDW0048.png is a sample image) Images should be 55x67 or 115x67 scaled and in PNG format)

 	(if you encode a new image it will automatically generate a new slot and code for it (starting with GP001S00))